-Valdosta, November 19, 2014— The American Red Cross responds to nearly 70,000 disasters a year -- one every eight minutes -- and most are home fires.
-As temperatures start to dip across Valdosta, the American Red Cross urges families to be cautious when using space heaters and other heating sources, and to make a plan in case of a home fire.
+MIAMI, DECEMBER 12, 2017 — The American Red Cross responds to nearly 64,000 disasters a year -- one every eight minutes -- and most are home fires.
+As temperatures start to dip across South Florida, the Red Cross urges families to be cautious when using space heaters and other heating sources, and to make a plan in case of a home fire.
 Heating sources are the second leading cause of home fire deaths, and fatal home fires increase during the winter months.

-“Last month, the South Georgia Chapter responded to15 fires,” Jack Looney, Disaster Program Manager.
+“Last year, the South Florida Region responded to 684 home fires” said Carlos Castillo, Regional Disaster Officer for the American Red Cross.
 “But the good news is that there are steps you can take when using heating equipment to reduce your risk of a home fire.”

 Heat sources such as space heaters, fireplaces or wood and coal stoves can pose a fire hazard, and fatal fires peak in the early morning hours when most people are sleeping.
 To reduce the risk of heating related fires, the Red Cross recommends the following tips:All heaters need space.
 Keep children, pets and things that can burn (paper, matches, bedding, furniture, clothing, carpets, and rugs) at least three feet away from heating equipment.Never leave a fire in the fireplace unattended, and use a glass or metal fire screen to keep fire and embers in the fireplace.
 Never use a cooking range or oven to heat your home.Turn off portable space heaters every time you leave the room or go to sleep.
 Have wood and coal stoves, fireplaces, and chimneys inspected annually by a professional, and cleaned if necessary.If you must use a space heater, place it on a level, hard and nonflammable surface (such as ceramic tile floor), not on rugs, or carpets or near bedding or drapes.
 Plug power cords directly into outlets and never into an extension cord.